Sustainable Innovation with Life-Centred Design

 In addition to this cognitive approach, embodiment practices like Social Presencing Theater developed by Arawana Hayashi help to understand the current reality and explore emerging future possibilities using our body.
 They foster an intuitive knowing that does not focus on mental processes but a physically integrated and shared understanding.

-“Awareness is not only awareness of self and of others, but also awareness of the field of possibility that’s dormant within and around us.
-I think that’s the second aspect—sensing into that future, sensing into what might be possible.”
+“Awareness is not only awareness of self and of others, but also awareness of the field of possibility that’s dormant within and around us—sensing into that future, sensing into what might be possible.”

 The 4D Mapping and Stuck embodiment practices have both visible and felt characteristics.
 The sculpture evokes a certain feeling in those embodying it and in those who see it.
 We can see people practising together which are visible as the social body.
 At the same time the activities create a quality of relationship that is not visible but can be sensed as the social field.
 After the practices reflections rounds are important to share our individual experiences and how we felt as part of the collective.